tiprankstipranks

 Changes in our effective tax rate may impact our net income.

-A number of factors can impact our effective tax rate, which could reduce or increase our net income, including: •changes in the volume and mix of profits earned and location of assets across jurisdictions with varying tax rates; •the resolution of issues arising from tax audits, including payment of interest and penalties; •changes in the valuation of our deferred tax assets and liabilities, and in deferred tax valuation allowances; •adjustments to income taxes upon finalization of tax returns; •increases in expenses not deductible for tax purposes, including impairments of goodwill; •changes in available tax credits; •changes in our ability to secure new, or renew existing, tax holidays and incentives; •changes in US federal, state, or foreign tax laws or their interpretation, including changes in the US to the taxation of manufacturing enterprises and of non-US income and expenses, and changes resulting from the adoption by countries of the Organization for Economic Co-operation and Development recommendations or other legislative actions; ?changes in accounting standards; and ?our decision to repatriate non-US earnings for which we have not previously provided for local country withholding taxes incurred upon repatriation.
+A number of factors can impact our future effective tax rate or cash payments, which could cause significant variability in our financial results, including: ?changes in the volume and mix of profits earned and location of assets across jurisdictions with varying tax rates; ?changes in our business or legal entity operating model; ?the resolution of issues arising from tax audits, including payment of interest and penalties; ?changes in the valuation of our deferred tax assets and liabilities, and in deferred tax valuation allowances; ?adjustments to estimated taxes upon finalization of tax returns; ?increases in expenses not deductible for tax purposes, including impairments of goodwill; ?changes in available tax credits, including non-US tax credits, R&D credits, and refundable tax credits; ?expirations or changes in our ability to secure new tax holidays and incentives; ?changes in US federal, state, or foreign tax laws or their interpretation, including the global implementation of a minimum tax under Pillar Two of the OECD BEPS initiative; ?changes in US GAAP and non-US IFRS; and ?our decision to repatriate non-US earnings for which we have not previously provided for incremental taxes, including any local country withholding taxes incurred upon repatriation.

 Environmental / Social - Risk 1

-We are subject to risks associated with environmental, health, and safety and product regulations.
+We are subject to risks associated with environmental, health, safety, and product regulations.

-The design, manufacturing, assembly and test of our products require the use and purchase of materials and chemicals that are subject to a broad array of environmental, health, and safety laws and regulations.
+The design, manufacturing, assembly, and test of our products require the use and purchase of materials and chemicals that are subject to a broad array of environmental, health, and safety laws and regulations.
 Our operations and those of our suppliers are further governed by regulations prohibiting the use of forced labor (e.g., mining conflict minerals), and restrictions on other materials, as well as laws or regulations governing the operation of our facilities, sale and distribution of our products, and use of our real property.
 The scope and interpretation of such laws and regulations, including the materials they govern, are complex and continue to evolve.
 The procedures and processes in place under our compliance program may become onerous or increasingly expensive to maintain and cannot guarantee compliance by employees or third parties to whom such laws apply.
-The amendment or expansion of these laws or regulations, as well as our failure or inability to comply with them (including as a result of acquired entities) can result in regulatory penalties, fines, and legal liabilities; increased costs; additional remediation obligations; suspension of production; alteration, suspension, or termination of our manufacturing and assembly and test processes, including due to an inability to find, afford, or attain adequate substitute materials, equipment, or processes; damage to our reputation; and restrictions on our operations or sales.
+The amendment or expansion of these laws or regulations, as well as our failure or inability to comply with them (including as a result of acquired entities), can result in regulatory penalties, fines, and legal liabilities; increased costs; additional remediation obligations; suspension of production; alteration, suspension, or termination of our manufacturing and assembly and test processes, including due to an inability to find, afford, or attain adequate substitute materials, equipment, or processes; damage to our reputation; and restrictions on our operations or sales.
 In addition, the failure or inability to comply by our suppliers of these materials can require us to suspend or alter our production processes and sources, and result in increased risks and costs.
-The failure or inability by us or our customers and suppliers to manage the use, transportation, emissions, discharge, storage, recycling, or disposal of hazardous materials can lead to increased costs or future liabilities.
-Environmental regulations, such as air quality and wastewater requirements, may impede our ability to expand or modify our manufacturing capability in the future.
+The failure or inability by us, our customers, or our suppliers to manage the use, transportation, emissions, discharge, storage, recycling, or disposal of hazardous materials can lead to increased costs or future liabilities.
+Environmental regulations, including with respect to the materials and processes we are permitted to use and as to air quality and wastewater requirements, may impede our ability to manufacture products or expand or modify our manufacturing capability in the future.
 Environmental laws and regulations sometimes require us to acquire additional pollution abatement or remediation equipment, modify product designs, cease the use of a particular material or process, remove or remediate hazardous substances, or incur other expenses or liabilities.
 Regulations in response to climate change could result in increased manufacturing costs associated with air pollution requirements.
 For example, semiconductor manufacturing uses perfluorocarbons, which have historically made up a large portion of our direct greenhouse gas emissions.
 New or increased regulations limiting the use of such compounds, or other greenhouse gas emissions, could require us to install additional abatement equipment, purchase carbon offsets, and/or alter, where feasible, our production processes and sources.
 In addition, new or increased climate change regulation could increase our energy costs, for example as a result of carbon pricing impacts on electrical utilities.
-As we expand our manufacturing capacity as part of our IDM 2.0 strategy, the impacts of future regulation could be magnified.
-Many new materials that we are evaluating for use in our operations are subject to regulation under environmental laws and regulations.
+Regulations in response to human health concerns may also limit or prohibit the use of a class of chemicals known as per- and polyfluoroalkyl substances (PFAS), which are found in parts, components, process chemicals, and other materials used in semiconductor manufacturing.
+Such chemicals are critical to the manufacturing and functioning of many semiconductor products and there are limited technically and commercially feasible alternatives.
+As we expand our manufacturing capacity, the impacts of future regulation could be magnified.
+Many new materials that we are evaluating for use in our operations are also subject to regulation under environmental laws.
 These restrictions could harm our business and results of operations by increasing our expenses or requiring us to alter manufacturing and assembly and test processes.

 Production